 - 0 % negative mentions

-Reviews indicate that the humor in the game is a mixed bag, with some players appreciating the nostalgic charm of the original translation while others feel that the attempts to replicate that humor often miss the mark.
-Many believe that the humor detracts from the overall narrative, suggesting a need for a more straightforward approach to the script.
+The humor in the game is a mixed bag, with some players appreciating the nostalgic charm of its dated translation and specific memorable scenes, while others feel that the attempt to replicate the original's humor often results in jokes that fall flat.
+There is a desire among some reviewers for a more straightforward script that allows the story to shine without excessive comedic embellishments.

 “Maybe it's Working Designs' translation (which today is extremely dated) that the pre-teen me thought was hilarious, the robots in a fantasy setting, or there's a certain 'scene' in this game (people who have played this previously, you know the one) that made the 13-year-old me's jaw drop.”